NotRequiem/screenshare-tool/Screenshare Tool/checks/README.md

 > 8. Memory
 - Checks to detect executed files.
 - Checks to detect accessed files.
+- Checks to detect cheats inside javaw's memory.

 > 9. Mods
 - Checks to detect selfdestruct of internal cheats.

 > 10. Onboard Memory Macros
 - Checks to detect macros integrated in the memory of a keyboard.
-- Checks to detect macros integrated in the memory of a mice.
+- Checks to detect macros integrated in the memory of a mouse.

 > 11. System
 - Checks to detect if System Informer or Process Hacker was ran.